-In June, 1988 Fairbanks Exploration entered into a joint venture agreement with Asarco Inc. to explore and develop the Shorty Creek project (Freeman and others, 1988).
+In June 1988 Fairbanks Exploration entered into a joint venture agreement with Asarco Inc. to explore and develop the Shorty Creek project (Freeman and others, 1988).
 Terms of this agreement are not available to the author.
-Field activities in 1988 consisted of 67 person-days of fieldwork, in which 602 rock samples were collected at 100-foot intervals along lines spaced at 400 feet, covering a 5200 by 4200-foot area over and to the north of the anomalous area defined in 1985-1986.
+Field activities in 1988 consisted of 67 persondays of fieldwork, in which 602 rock samples were collected at 100-foot intervals along lines spaced at 400 feet, covering a 5,200 by 4,200-foot area over and to the north of the anomalous area defined in 1985-1986.
 For economy, every other sample collected on a given sample line was sent for analysis.
-A total of 340 samples were analyzed for gold, silver and arsenic by Bondar-Clegg and Company of Vancouver, B.C.
+Bondar-Clegg and Company of Vancouver, B.C, analyzed a total of 340 samples for gold, silver and arsenic.
 The remaining 262 rock samples were stored in Fairbanks but were never analyzed and are no longer available.
 Total 1988 expenditures at Shorty Creek were approximately \$39,630.

 Field activities in 1989 consisted of access road and drill pad construction and reverse circulation drilling (Freeman, 1989).
-A total of 83 man-days were expended on field work between August 31 and September 22, 1989.
-A 1.5 mile access road was constructed between the Hill 1835 area and the Alyeska Pipeline access road.
-Eight reverse circulation drill holes, totaling 1,028.5 feet, were completed at the Hill 1835 target (Figure 6.1).
-A total of 201 drill samples were collected on 5 foot intervals on all holes.
+A total of 83 man-days were expended on fieldwork between August 31st and September 22nd, 1989.
+A 1.
+5-mile access road was constructed between the Hill 313.5 metres, were completed at the Hill 1835 target (Figure 6.1).
+A total of 201 drill samples were collected on 5-foot intervals on all holes.
 All samples were sent to Bondar-Clegg and Company in Vancouver, BC, and analyzed for gold by fire assay with gravimetric finish.
 Total 1989 expenditures at Shorty Creek were approximately \$58,000.